-(1) DA organizations conducting or supporting RDT&E, education or training activities regulated by this policy must provide an annual summary of all activities conducted or supported during the calendar year to Director, HQ USAMRMC ORP (see Appendix C).
-Annual reports will be submitted to the Director, HQ USAMRMC ORP by 30 January of the following calendar year and include: title of the RDT&E, education or training activity; date the activity was conducted; identification of the DA organization's responsible individual (e.g., Principal Investigator or individual primarily responsible for providing support); a brief description of the use(s) of cadavers in the activity and a brief description of the DA organization's involvement in the activity.
+(1) DA organizations conducting or supporting RDT&E, education, or training activities regulated by this policy must provide an annual summary of all activities conducted or supported during the calendar year to Director, HQ USAMRDC ORP (see Appendix C).
+Annual reports will be submitted to the Director, HQ USAMRDC ORP by 30 January of the following calendar year and include: title of the RDT&E, education or training activity; date the activity was conducted; identification of the DA organization's responsible individual (e.g., Principal Investigator or individual primarily responsible for providing support); a brief description of the use(s) of cadavers in the activity; and a brief description of the DA organization's involvement in the activity.

-(2) The Director, HQ USAMRMC ORP will prepare an annual summary of information reported by DA organizations that conduct or support RDT&E, education or training.
-This report will be submitted to the CG, USAMRMC and TSG.
+(2) The Director, HQ USAMRDC ORP will prepare an annual summary of information reported by DA organizations that conduct or support RDT&E, education or training.
+This report will be submitted to the CG, USAMRDC and CG, AFC.

 8. Waivers.
 The DA organization supporting or conducting an activity involving cadavers may request a waiver of this policy or a portion thereof.
 The request must include a written justification for the waiver and explanation of expected activity outcomes.
 All waiver requests must be endorsed by the supporting or conducting DA organization's senior legal officer and Commander/Director or Head.
-Endorsed waiver requests will be forwarded through the DA organization's higher headquarters to the CG, USAMRMC.
+Endorsed waiver requests will be forwarded through the DA organization's higher headquarters to the CG, USAMRDC.

-9. Requests for revisions and exceptions to this policy will be submitted for approval to the CG, USAMRMC.
+9. Requests for revisions and exceptions to this policy will be submitted for approval to the CG, USAMRDC.

-10. Point of contact for this policy is the Director, HQ USAMRMC ORP (MCMR-RP), 504 Scott St, Fort Detrick, MD 21702, 301-619-7802 (DSN: 343), HRPO@amedd.army.mil.
+10. Point of contact for this policy is the Director, HQ USAMRDC ORP (FCMR-RP), 504 Scott St, Fort Detrick, MD 21702, 301-619-7802 (DSN: 343), usarmy.detrick.medcom-usamrmc.other.hrpo@mail.mil.